• Published April 6, 2024

 3. Self-Care: Build Your Resilience.

 Resiliency has always been an important part of how we accomplish and manage our work.
-Pre-pandemic, the focus was often on achieving “work-life balance.”
-But with the onset of pandemic stress and lines between work and life becoming increasingly blurred, the conversation around resiliency has shifted from aspirational to mission critical.
+Pre-pandemic, the focus was often on achieving work-life “balance.”
+But with the onset of pandemic stress and lines between work and life becoming increasingly blurred, the conversation around resiliency in the face of setbacks has shifted from aspirational to mission-critical.

 There’s no question that self-care, preventing burnout, and recovery from overworking are top of mind for many people and organizations.
 But the actual application of resilience practices remain a challenge for many.